Sachittarway/FSAD-Employee-Management-System/README.md

 # FSAD-Artifice-Management-System

 The **Artifice Management System** is an Intranet-based employee management tool.
-It provides control access to employee records.
+It provides control access to employee records and allows resource allocation.

 ---